thosgood/this-weeks-finds/markdown/151-200/week182.md

                              /   \
                             o-----o

-It\'s easy to see this is impossible, since three vectors all at 120 degrees from each must lie in a plane - so they can\'t be linearly independent.
+It's easy to see this is impossible, since three vectors all at 120 degrees from each must lie in a plane - so they can't be linearly independent.
 On the other hand, this diagram gives a solvable problem:

                           o-----o-----o

-You just pick two unit vectors at right angles to each other and wiggle the third one around until it\'s at a 120-degree angle to both.
-It\'s not hard.
+You just pick two unit vectors at right angles to each other and wiggle the third one around until it's at a 120-degree angle to both.
+It's not hard.

 So, the question is: which diagrams give solvable problems?

-This is actually a very fun puzzle: it\'s very famous, but most books manage to make it seem really boring and \"technical\", so you should really spend some time thinking about it for yourself.
-I\'ll give away the answer, but I won\'t say how you prove it\'s true.
+This is actually a very fun puzzle: it's very famous, but most books manage to make it seem really boring and "technical", so you should really spend some time thinking about it for yourself.
+I'll give away the answer, but I won't say how you prove it's true.

-First, it\'s easy to see that if a diagram consists of a bunch of separate pieces, and you can solve the problem for each piece, you can solve the problem for the whole diagram.
-So, it\'s sufficient to consider the case of connected diagrams.
+First, it's easy to see that if a diagram consists of a bunch of separate pieces, and you can solve the problem for each piece, you can solve the problem for the whole diagram.
+So, it's sufficient to consider the case of connected diagrams.

-Second, a connected diagram can only give a solvable problem if it\'s Y-shaped, like this:
+Second, a connected diagram can only give a solvable problem if it's Y-shaped, like this:

                  o